-- Events and meetings were posted as they were scheduled and were tweeted on the NFRMPO's Twitter account (@NFRMPO). - The NFRMPO created a website where draft chapters, meeting schedules, and contact information were made available.
+- Events and meetings were posted as they were scheduled and were tweeted on the NFRMPO's Twitter account (@NFRMPO). - The NFRMPO posted draft chapters, meeting schedules, and contact information on its website.
 The website was updated often to ensure the most current information was available. - The Community Remarks site allowed the public to provide comments on a Google Maps-based website and "vote up" and "vote down" comments, which streamlined comments and provided additional interactivity.